plagnollab/RNASeq_pipeline/README.md

 Set of scripts for RNA-Seq data processing, in particular differential expression analysis

-# Description of pipeline
+# Description of pipeline (RNA-Seq pipeline version 8)

 * After optional adapter trimming with Trim Galore!
 (0.4.1), the fastq reads were aligned using STAR (2.4.2a) to the human build 38 (GCA_000001405.15_GRCh38_no_alt_analysis_set).
-* The resulting BAM file was sorted using NovoSort(1.00.01) and duplicate reads were flagged using Picard MarkDuplicates(1.100).
+* The resulting BAM file was sorted and duplicate reads were flagged using NovoSort(1.03.09).
 * The GRCh38 GTF transcript file was flattened to create a GFF file, a set of union exons, using the dexseq_prepare_annotation.py Python script included with the DEXSeq package.
 * The aligned reads overlapping the union exons were counted using HTSeq.
 This is wrapped in the dexseq_count.py Python script, included with the DEXSeq package.
 * Differential exon and transcript expression between conditions was assessed using the DEXSeq (1.14.2) and DESeq2 (1.8.2) Bioconductor packages respectively running on R (3.1.1).